COVID-19 and the Occupational Health and Safety Act

 - their local public health unit

-The employer is required to take every reasonable precaution in the circumstance to protect the health and safety of workers, and do a risk assessment to determine what parts of the jobsite and what other workers the affected worker would have had contact with.
+The employer is required to take every reasonable precaution in the circumstance to protect the health and safety of workers and should do a risk assessment to determine if other workers may have been at risk of COVID transmission based on contact with the affected worker.

 - the Ministry of Labour, Training and Skills Development